InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Experiments

-We have also analyzed this technique using all submissions, i.e., use the closest program among all submissions (no clustering step).
+We have also analyzed the closest program technique using all submissions, i.e., use the closest program among all submissions (no clustering step).
 This approach, the \emph{Closest Program (All Submissions)}, was able to repair 86.5\% of the submissions.
 The number of timeouts in this approach and using \textsc{KMeans} was similar.
 Once again, this high rate of repaired programs (86.5\%) may be explained by \Clara's strict requirements for both programs, the program being repaired and the correct program used by the repair process, to have the same control flow.
-Therefore, when \InvAAST finds the closest program among all submissions instead of using clusters, \InvAAST has a collection of programs' structures more diverse.
+Therefore, when \InvAAST finds the closest program among all submissions instead of using clusters, \InvAAST has a more diverse collection of programs' structures.
 Consequentially, the \emph{Closest Program (All Submissions)} approach also achieved the lowest score of structural mismatch errors (only 9.4\%).
 Although we would like to draw the reader's attention to the difference between the number of submissions repaired using \textsc{KMeans} (85\%) or using the closest correct program (86.5\%), which is less than 2\%.
 Furthermore, the computation to find the closest correct program among all correct submissions can only be done online since it requires the student's incorrect program.
 On the other hand, the computation of the \textsc{KMeans} clusters can be done offline since it only requires past students' correct submissions.
 In this evaluation, this is not a concern since each \IPA has at most a hundred correct submissions.
-However, in a large-scale MOOC with thousands of correct submissions per exercise, the process of finding the closest correct program among all of the submissions may become impractical.
-To conclude, although the closest correct program with all submissions was able to repair slightly more programs in this study, in practical large-scale scenarios, it is not feasible to compute in a short period of time.
-However, \textsc{KMeans}' clusters do not suffer this limitation since clusters can be computed offline.
+However, in a large-scale MOOC with thousands of correct submissions per exercise, the process of finding the closest correct program among all of the submissions may become impractical to compute in a short period of time.